There are a few things you should know before you arrive in Canada to work.

 You should also have supporting documents, such as:

 - proof that you meet requirements of the job, such as proof of work experience and education,

 - a copy of your employer’s positive Labour Market Impact Assessment (if required), or

-- the ID number your employer received when they submitted the offer of employment to Citizenship and Immigration Canada through the Employer Portal (if you are LMIA-exempt and coming to work for a specific employer).
+- the offer of employment number your employer received when they submitted the offer of employment through the Employer Portal (if you are LMIA-exempt and coming to work for a specific employer).

 Once the border services officer has checked your documents and confirms that you can enter Canada, the officer will print the actual work permit for you.

 Medical and health insurance, and workers’ compensation in Canada